-Responsibilities of the Executive Director of Finance and Resources for the financial statements
+Responsibilities of the Executive Director of Finance & Resources for the financial statements

-As explained more fully in the Statement of the Executive Director of Finance and Resources' Responsibilities, the Executive Director of Finance and Resources is responsible for the preparation of the Statement of Accounts, which includes the Council's and Pension Fund's financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, and for being satisfied that they give a true and fair view.
-The Executive Director of Finance and Resources is also responsible for such internal control as the Executive Director of Finance and Resources determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of the Executive Director of Finance & Resources' Responsibilities, the Executive Director of Finance & Resources is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, and for being satisfied that they give a true and fair view.
+The Executive Director of Finance & Resources is also responsible for such internal control as the Executive Director of Finance & Resources determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-The Executive Director of Finance and Resources is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and prepare the financial statements on a going concern basis, unless the Council is informed of the intention for dissolution without transfer of services or function to another entity.
-The Executive Director of Finance and Resources is responsible for assessing each year whether or not it is appropriate for the Council and the Pension Fund to prepare the accounts on the going concern basis and disclosing, as applicable, matters related to going concern.
+The Executive Director of Finance & Resources is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 and prepare the financial statements on a going concern basis, unless the Council is informed of the intention for dissolution without transfer of services or function to another entity.
+The Executive Director of Finance & Resources is responsible for assessing each year whether or not it is appropriate for the Council and Group to prepare its accounts on the going concern basis and disclosing, as applicable, matters related to going concern.